Last Updated July 27, 2020

 You want to make sure that any investment you’re looking to get in on has reasonable rates of return.
 For example, I have one friend in agricultural investment doing 10-12% a year.
 I have another guy who is investing in peer to peer notes in the US who claims he’s making 15% a year.
 You’re probably not going to make much more than that in real estate.

-In some cases people will pull their return stats out of nowhere just to get you onboard, so make sure you they’re giving you reasonable rates of return.
+In some cases, people will pull their return stats out of nowhere just to get you on board, so make sure that they are giving you reasonable rates of return.

 As a side note, if you’re an entrepreneur and can make 10,000% of your money every year, then don’t be an investor.
 You’re not going to make 10,000% or even 100% of your money every year.
 Investing is different.
 Plan accordingly.

 Focus on taking action rather than information gathering.
 Scammers and bad investments tend to play to information gatherers.
-This is one of the reasons why I’m not going to be doing conferences in the future because they are geared toward information gathering and not action.
+This is one of the reasons I took a break from doing conferences for many years because they are often geared toward information gathering and not action.

 Not only does it make you more prone to offshore scams, but you won’t get anything productive accomplished without a plan of action.